What is remote device management: Ultimate guide for 2024

 Automatically update apps

-RDM platforms can automate the process of updating applications on remote devices, ensuring that machines have the latest software updates and security patches.
+MDM platforms can automate the process of updating applications on remote devices, ensuring that machines have the latest software updates and security patches.

 Track remote devices